Hongbo-Miao/documentation/docs/clusters.md

   - History table: An append only log of Workflow Execution History Events.
 - Namespace metadata: Metadata of each Namespace in the Cluster.
 - Visibility data: Enables operations like "show all running Workflow Executions".
-  For production environments, we recommend using ElasticSearch.
+  For production environments, we recommend using Elasticsearch.

-An Elasticsearch database can be added to enable [Advanced Visibility](/docs/visibility/#advanced-visibility).
+An Elasticsearch database can be added to enable [Advanced Visibility](/concepts/what-is-advanced-visibility).

 ## Temporal Server